Available 24X7 Call For Free Consultation (281) 587-1111

 Ultimately, the plaintiff was awarded a sizable verdict affirmed by the Court of Appeals and later reversed by the Texas Supreme Court.

-In the Brookshire opinion, the court clarifies the rules that apply in Texas for the spoliation of evidence and sets forth a two-part analysis.
+In the Brookshire opinion, the court clarifies the rules in Texas for the destruction of evidence and sets forth a two-part analysis.

 Did the Party Have a Duty to Preserve the Evidence?